COBRAPROsimulator/COBRAPRO/paper/paper.md

 Two example codes are provided that demonstrate a two-step parameter identification process.
 In step 1, the stoichiometric parameters are identified in `DFN_pso_0_05C.m` using the experimentally obtained C/20 discharge profile.
 In step 2, the electrolyte transport and kinetic parameters are identified in `DFN_pso_HPPC.m` using the experimentally obtained HPPC profile.

 ## C/20 Discharge Identification
-`DFN_pso_0_05C.m`, located in the `Examples/Parameter_Identification_Routines` directory, is structured to require user input modifications only in the `User Input` section.
+In `DFN_pso_0_05C.m`, only the `User Input` section needs to be modified.
 This section includes definitions for parameter names, their respective upper and lower bounds, and experimental data:
 ```MATLAB
 %% User Input
 % Load nominal parameters